-who served with the detachment of that artillery unit that deployed to South Africa during the Anglo-Boer War as
+Sawyer served with the detachment of the H.A.C. that deployed to South Africa during the Anglo-Boer War as part

 The H.A.C. sent some 193 men to South Africa with the City Imperial Volunteers.
 These men served in yeomanry,